sandygiuliani/drug_repo/README.md

 ##Instructions
 * clone the repository
-* modify the config.py file according to your needs ()
-* install dependencies: BioPython, ArchSchema, SMSD, MODELLER (only for step 10)
+* install dependencies: Python, BioPython, ArchSchema/archindex, SMSD, MODELLER (only for step 10)
+* modify the config.py file according to your needs
+* run the script (>python drug_repo.py)

 ##License